johnBuffer/ConstantIndexVector/README.md

 if (ref) {
     std::cout << *ref << std::endl; // 3
 } else {
     // The objects has been erased, the reference can return another value.
-Won't cause a segfault }
+(Won't cause a segfault if accessed) }
 ```